-Table 26. iDRAC Direct LED indicator codes
+Table 42. iDRAC Direct LED indicator codes

 iDRAC Direct LED indicator code Condition Solid green for two seconds Indicates that the laptop or tablet is connected.
 Blinking green (on for two seconds and off for two seconds) Indicates that the laptop or tablet connected is recognized.
+LED Indicator off Indicates that the laptop or tablet is unplugged.